TheSkull222/Engineering-portfolio/projects/plastics-recycling-center/research-log.md

 - Why address plastic waste?
 - Is recycling plastic beneficial?
-- What plastic might schools supply?
+- What plastic might our own schools supply and what is being done about it?

 ### Research Findings